Vulnsy Docs

 How Narratives Appear in Exports

 When you export a report to DOCX, narrative content is injected into the template using tags.
-Each section maps to a corresponding template tag:
+Use the ~ prefix so the rich text renders with Word formatting:

 Next Steps